File IO in NodeJS

 Run the script again (node samples/file-io-example.js) and the terminal should show you the contents of my-file.txt!

-The readFile() method takes 3 parameters:
+The readFile() method of the fs module/object takes 3 parameters:

 - The path to the file that is to be read into the program